Gbox4/tstock/README.md

-tstock btc -a crypto # chart of the cryptocurrency $BTC tstock btc -a crypto -c GBP # same as above, but in currency GBP tstock btc -a crypto -c EUR -s # print only the last price of $BTC in EUR
+tstock btc -a crypto # chart of the cryptocurrency $BTC tstock btc -a crypto -c GBP # same as above, but in currency GBP tstock btc -a crypto -c EUR -s # print only the last price of $BTC in EUR tstock usd/eur -a forex # chart of the price of USD in euros
 ```

 Run `tstock TICKER` to get the 70 day chart of `$TICKER`.
 Use `-b COUNT` to specify the number of days back you want to pull. `-t INTERVAL` will specify the time interval of each candlestick.
 Use `-y LINES` to specify the length of the chart's y axis.